AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 * `add_tutorial t/T123 m/CS2103T d/2025-03-15 id/A1231231Y id/A3213213Y`
 * `add_tutorial t/T456 m/CS2101 d/2025-03-20`

+### Copying a tutorial: `copy_tutorial`

+Creates a copy of an existing tutorial with a new tutorial ID and date.

+Format: `copy_tutorial t/NEW_TUTORIAL_ID from/EXISTING_TUTORIAL_ID d/DATE`

+* Copies an existing tutorial identified by `EXISTING_TUTORIAL_ID` and creates a new tutorial with `NEW_TUTORIAL_ID` and the specified `DATE`.
+* The new tutorial ID must match the format `(C|T|CT)` followed by digits (e.g., T1, C123, CT456).
+* The new tutorial ID must not already exist in TAbs.
+* The existing tutorial ID must exist in TAbs.
+* All students from the existing tutorial will be copied to the new tutorial.
+* The module code will be copied from the existing tutorial.
+* The date should be in YYYY-MM-DD format.

+Examples:

+* `copy_tutorial t/C2 from/C1 d/2025-04-10` - Copies tutorial C1 to create a new tutorial C2 with date 2025-04-10.
+* `copy_tutorial t/T202 from/T201 d/2025-05-15` - Copies tutorial T201 to create a new tutorial T202 with date 2025-05-15.

 ### Listing all tutorials : `list`

 Shows a list of all tutorials in TAbs.